How did I stumble onto HomeTeam GameDev?

 There is something special here at HomeTeam GameDev.

-I have seen similar structures at “Maker Spaces”, but this is different somehow.
 I am really looking forward to understanding why I think that there is something special about this structure.